Myndex/apca-introduction/README.md

 # Corrected fork of apca-introduction, with comments
 User xi _(Tobias Bengfort)_ created an unauthorized repo called _"apca-introduction"_ which unfortunately is misleading.
 This fork is intended to clarify, make corrections, and set the record straight.

-The single most important failure of xi's repo and assertions, is that he completely fails to address the primary driver of contrast, which is the spatial characteristics.
-In fact, his demonstrations and calculations seem to intentionally obfuscate that fact, by using test elements that are spatially above the point of contrast constancy, which make any comparison moot.
-Those misleading demonstrations are also corrected here in this repo.

 The corrected ***"The missing introduction to APCA"*** below was revised for accuracy only, with the intention of maintaining xi's original tone and simplicity.
-In addition, this repo also addresses the other documents xi put forth.

 -----
 # The missing introduction to APCA
-(Note that the actual introduction is not missing, it is called [***Why APCA***](https://git.apcacontrast.com/documentation/WhyAPCA).)
+- Note that the actual introduction is not missing, it is [***Why APCA***](https://git.apcacontrast.com/documentation/WhyAPCA).

-**Edit to add:** And there is a new plain language intro, intended for a general audience called ["Easy Intro to APCA"](https://git.apcacontrast.com/documentation/APCAeasyIntro)
+    - And new in 2023, there is a new plain language overview: ["Easy Intro to APCA"](https://git.apcacontrast.com/documentation/APCAeasyIntro)

 ## *What is APCA in three sentences:*